shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Glossary.md

 #### luminance (candela per square meter):

-Measures the apparent brightness of light either emitted from a light source, or reflected off a surface, to the human eye.
+Measures the apparent brightness of light either emitted from a light source or reflected off a surface, to the human eye.
 A light source that emits 1 candela of [luminous intensity](#LuminousIntensity) onto an area of 1 square meter has a luminance of 1 candela per square meter.

 <a name="EV"></a>

 #### exposure value (EV):

 A value that represents a combination of a camera's shutter speed and f-number.
 It is essentially a measurement of exposure such that all combinations of shutter speed and f-number that yield the same level of exposure have the same EV.
-HDRP Lights can use Ev 100, which is Ev with a 100 International Standards Organisation (ISO) film.
+Some HDRP Lights can use Ev 100, which is Ev with a 100 International Standards Organisation (ISO) film.